kontena/kontena/docs/using-kontena/services.md

 **Examples:**

 ```
-# Stateless service that exposes port 80
+# Stateless Service that exposes port 80
 $ kontena service create -p 80:80 nginx nginx:latest

-# Stateful service that does not expose any ports, but can be accessed from other services within same grid
+# Stateful Service that does not expose any ports, but can be accessed from other Services within same grid
 $ kontena service create --stateful redis redis:latest
 ```

 **Note:** The`kontena service create` command does not automatically deploy a service.
-It must be done separately with `kontena service deploy`.
+That must be done separately with `kontena service deploy`.

 **Options:**

 ```
---grid GRID                   Specify grid to use
+--grid GRID                   Specify Grid to use
 -p, --ports PORTS             Publish a service's port to the host
 -e, --env ENV                 Set environment variables
 -l, --link LINK               Add link to another service in the form of name:alias